Where to take your Teenagers on Holiday

 Watersports – the place to head for with your teenagers in the East Neuk is Elie where you will find Elie Watersports headquartered at Elie Harbour.
 There are lots of different activities on offer there and equipment to hire such as wetsuits, kayaks, windsurfers, waterskis and more.
 On St Andrews West Sands you will find Blown Away who have land-yachts, paddle boards, kayaks, zapcats and Blown Away’s Surf School.

-Cycling – there are varied cycle routes around the East Neuk of Fife and further afield and you will find route cards in Sandcastle Cottage giving information about these.
+Cycling – there are varied cycle routes around the East Neuk of Fife and further afield.
+Click on route cards for a couple designated local cycle routes or for more ideas click this link.
 There are plenty of quiet roads and farm tracks around the East Neuk where teenagers can go to explore safely.

 Tennis – in Crail there are all-weather tennis courts at Beech Walk Park.
 There’s also a basketball court and green gym (for over 12’s only).
 You can also find Tennis Courts at Elie Sports Club and Kinburn Park in St Andrews.
 At Morton of Pitmilly, which is close to Kingsbarns, there is an indoor Tennis Court which can be hired by the hour by non-residents.